AAZZAZRON/DMOJ-Userscripts/README.md

 # DMOJ-Userscripts
 A place to dump my DMOJ userscripts.

-See each folder for its respective userscript :D
+See each folder for its respective userscript and how they work :D